National Fire Service 1941 -1948

 NFS and SFB

-photograph courtesy of Christine Dowding, daughter of Harold Mason who is standing far right.
+Photograph courtesy of Christine Dowding, daughter of Harold Mason who is standing far right.

 Any further information will be appreciated.